 A complex of the concrete buildings, which includes information, a bookstore, free toilets, bistro (opens at 10 am) and educational seminar rooms.
 The bookstore provides visitors with all main editions about the Mauthausen-Gusen Concentration Camp and some well-known general works on the Holocaust.
 The language is generally German, but there are some English editions.
 A kind and a polite consultant will give you a free map-scheme of the memorial and will even make some additional markings and give initial information on how to build your route through the former camp.
 Most of the visitors prefer to take an audio guide with a variety of languages.
 24 metal plates within the territory are to point out sites where you can listen to a fragment of the historical tutorial of one-hour duration.

 FORMER SS WORKSHOPS AND GUARD BARRACKS (SS-Mannschafts)

-As well as a number of old wooden buildings these constructions have not been remained after the World War Two.
-Former site now consists of the Information center, a free open space and a parking.
+As well as a number of old wooden buildings these constructions have not remained after World War Two.
+The former site now consists of the Information Center, a free open space and a parking.
 If we take a look at the war scheme of the Mauthausen Camp, this SS site included 5 barracks and another three small constructions.
 Mauthausen guards used to live here and made use of the workshops and a sort of recreation area.
-Fire water pond was dug and lined with concrete in summer 1944.
+Firewater pond was dug and lined with concrete in summer 1944.